cptjabberwock/SplatoonPresetsList/Community Presets/PvP/Memo..md

-I want to change the height of the texts in L1, L2, and L3 so that they do not overlap.
+## I want to change the height of the texts in L1, L2, and L3 so that they do not overlap.

-### L1  Common effects for 2 or more jobs and powerful CC (displayed in all jobs)
+### L1 - Common effects for 2 or more jobs and powerful CC (displayed in all jobs)
 * Invincible
   * Invincible, Hallowed Ground [PLD], Undead Redemption [DRK]
 * CC Immune
-  * Activation, Inner Release [WAR], Meikyo Shisui [SAM], The Warden's Paean [BRD]
+  * Resilience, Inner Release [WAR], Meikyo Shisui [SAM], The Warden's Paean [BRD]
 * Removable CC
   * Stun, Heavy, Bind, Silence, Half-asleep, Sleep, Deep Freeze
 * Irrevocable CC